LID-DS/LID-DS/README.md

 LID-DS manages docker containers on which the scenarios are modeled.
 The result of such a simulation should be a pcap file expressing the system calls executed by the docker container during the scenario.

 ## Structure
+The package contains the LID-LD library and a example scenario.
 ...

 ## Installation